hermangroup/docs/introduction/how-to-buy.rst

   https://cryptomate.co.uk

-  Cryptomate sells a range of cryptocurrencies, including Dash, for GBP.
+  Cryptomate sells a range of cryptocurrencies, including Historia, for GBP.
   Cryptomate's goal is to make buying and selling cryptocurrency as simple as possible for people who want a pain-free experience and the fastest transactions - coins can be in your wallet as soon as 5